chadwilcomb/codereviews/nycstreets/permitapplication-millingandpaving.md

 **Summary**
 - Most of the issues with this code are things that I wrote :confused:.
-The major improvement that can be mad is caching the Permit Views instead of creating them every time (see :boom: below) and then not removing them.
+The major improvement that can be made is caching the Permit Views instead of creating them every time and then not removing them (see :boom: below).
 This could potentially be using up a lot of resources in the browser.

 **General**
 - Remove commented code.